okube-ai/laktory/docs/concepts/dataevent.md

 )
 ```

-Then, simply publish it using
+Publishing is as simple as
 ```py
 event.to_databricks()
 ```
 In this case, a Databricks Volume is used, but other methods like `event.to_path()` or `to_azure_storage_container()` are also available.

-The default path for the event is pre-defined and follows the standard convention of:
+The default path for the event follows the standard convention
 > {events_root}/{producer_name}/{event_name}/{year}/{month}/{day}/{event_name}_{year}{month}{day}T{timestamp}.{format}

 But you may customize it using environment variable `WORKSPACE_LANDING_ROOT` or `events_root`, `tstamp_in_path` and `suffix` arguments.